mertcanaydin97/Laravel-Sitemap-Generator/README.md

 ## Usage
 You can use this helper two different ways.
 First you need to import SitemapHelper in 'routes/web.php' and then add 'sitemapcrawl' middleware to routes that you want to add sitemap.
+Routes whitout params will be added to sitemap automaticly.
+All you need to do is register routes with dynamic params.
 Example
 ```php
 use App\Helpers\SitemapHelper;